AemikaChow/AiDLab-fAshIon-Data/README.md

 🖤 **ACKNOWLEDGE**

-Thanks to all members of the data team and participants from the fashion industry for their contributions to these datasets.
+Thanks to all members of the data team and participants from the fashion industry for their valuable contributions to these datasets.

 **[Names not listed in order]**